bkarst/mindfuleye-next/content/surveys/first-grade.md

 -Strongly disagree
 - I don't have enough information

-**My child has is being actively taught and exposed to inappropriate or politically biased subjects in school.**
+**My child is being actively taught and exposed to inappropriate or politically biased subjects in school.**
 -Strongly agree
 -Agree
 -Neither agree nor disagree